exakat/exakat-docs/Reference/Cobblers.rst

 Gather Use Expression
 +++++++++++++++++++++
-Move lone use expression to the beginning of the file
+Move lone use expression to the beginning of the file.

 .. _gather-use-expression-before: